dereuromark/cakephp-setup/README.md

 ?>
 ```

+Make sure you have AssetDispatcher enabled for it to include the required css/js code necessary for the tabs
+to be tabbable.

 ## Disclaimer
 Use at your own risk.
 Please provide any fixes or enhancements via issue or better pull request.